Self-Managed Superannuation Funds (SMSF’s)

 There are three parts to an SMSF, the trustee who is appointed under the trust deed to hold and invest the fund’s assets for the benefit of fund members, the fund which is a type of trust established under the trust deed with the sole purpose of providing retirement benefits to the fund’s members and lastly, the members who are the beneficiaries of the trust.

-Advantages of an SMSF include having flexibility in relation to transferring assets, having greater control over how your money is invested, an SMSF may offer potential cost savings in comparison to other types of superannuation funds as well as allowing members to transfer assets directly into the SMSF instead of cash, these are known as “in specie” contributions.
+Advantages of Self Managed Super Funds include having flexibility in relation to transferring assets, having greater control over how your money is invested, an SMSF may offer potential cost savings in comparison to other types of superannuation funds as well as allowing members to transfer assets directly into the SMSF instead of cash, these are known as “in specie” contributions.